Research shows that most people have a difficult time talking about race & racism. And as therapists, we’re no different.

 While individuals of all racial minority groups (Asian, Latinx, Indigenous peoples) are at risk of experiencing racial trauma, Black clients are particularly at risk as anti-Black rhetoric and racism is not only individual and specific, it’s historical.

 The more we understand the racial trauma of our clients, the more we see the importance of bringing the body into the healing process.
-Like any trauma, our bodies hold the tension and of racial trauma inside.
+Like any trauma, our bodies hold the tension of racial trauma inside.

 Frequently Asked Questions